-At one point, the religious leaders stop looking for lambs.
-Distracted by the parade and full of indignation, they demand Jesus silence the people.
-He responds:
+At one point during the parade, the religious leaders stopped looking for lambs.
+Rebuking Jesus’s disciples, they demand He silence the people.
+Jesus responds:

-Yes, Jesus is worthy.
+Yes, all creation was made to worship Jesus—the King of kings.
 He is worthy of our praise.

-His disciples would later understand, Jesus was fulfilling prophecy (Zechariah 9:9).
-Receiving a royal reception while riding on a lowly donkey was forecast in the only Book written by God.
+Jesus’s disciples would later understand that He was fulfilling prophecy with this unique entrance into the holy city (Zechariah 9:9-11).
+Receiving a royal reception while riding on a lowly donkey was forecast in the only Book written by God—the Bible.
 The only Book which predicts the future with 100% accuracy.

-But, in the end, Palm Sunday demands a response.
+But, in the end, Palm Sunday demands your response.

-Will you join the crowds that temporarily and emptily praise Him hoping for earthly pleasures and comfort?
+Will you join the crowds that temporarily praised Him, focusing only on earthly pleasures and comfort?

-Will you reject Jesus as God’s son, like the religious leaders who placed their faith in legalism over His sacrificial and selfless love?
+Will you reject Jesus as God’s son, like the religious leaders who placed their faith in laws over His sacrificial love?

 Or, will you stand alongside Jesus, like a few of his disciples, past the fanfare, to the cross?

-We invite you to no longer live for yourself, but to put your faith and trust in the perfect Lamb of God and His finished work on the cross, so your sins are forgiven.
+We invite you to put your faith and trust in the perfect Lamb of God and His finished work on the cross so your sins can be forgiven.

-You can genuinely pray to Jesus, “Hosanna” (“Save now”) and He will.
+You can pray to Jesus, “Hosanna”—“Save now”—and He will.

 *Matthew 21:1-11, Mark 11:1-11, Luke 19:28-44, and John 12:12-19.